ezetap/client-sdk-android/README.md

 This section is meant for people who have existing android native/hybrid (Cordova) apps and would like to integrate Ezetap PoS solution through a native android SDK implementation.

 #######This documentation contains the instructions to integrate-
-1. Ezetap Native Android API
+1. Ezetap Native Android SDK
-2. Ezetap Cordova API
+2. Ezetap Cordova SDK

 #1.
 Native Android Integration